poxerial/cs61c-sp22/README.md

 # cs61c-sp22
-This is my self-learning repository for cs61c in 2022 spring version.
+This is my self-learning repository for cs61c 2022 spring version.